bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-04-09-newsletter.md

   chain.
 Other well-known contributors check their personal nodes and ensure that hash is indeed part of the best block chain, and then add that hash to the software as the "assumed valid" block.
-When new users start Bitcoin Core for the first time, the program then defaults to skipping verification of signatures on all transactions included in blocks before the assumed valid block.
+When new users start Bitcoin Core for the first time, the program then defaults[^full-chain-verification] to skipping script evaluation in all transactions included in blocks before the assumed valid block.
 The program still keeps track of the bitcoin ownership changes produced by each transaction in a index called the Unspent Transaction Output (UTXO) set.
-Although reviewing each historic ownership change still takes time, simply skipping signature checking reduces initial sync time by about 80% according to [tests][0.14 tests].
+Although reviewing each historic ownership change still takes time, simply skipping script checking reduces initial sync time by about 80% according to [tests][0.14 tests].
 Gregory Maxwell, who [implemented the assumed valid feature][Bitcoin Core #9484], has argued that, "Because the validity of a chain history is a simple objective fact,